 The Centers for Medicare & Medicaid Service (CMS) may suspend a provider or suppliers’ payments under the following circumstances:

-- When an overpayment exists, however no final overpayment amount has been determined, or
+- When an overpayment exists, but no final overpayment amount has been determined

 It is far better business practice to prevent a payment suspension prior to interruption of payments.
-However, a provide or supplier may be able to receive withheld payments after a suspension is lifted.
+However, a provider or supplier may be able to receive withheld payments after a suspension is lifted.

 Medicare Termination / Revocation

-The Centers for Medicare and Medicaid Services (CMS) can revoke or terminate a healthcare providers enrollment in Medicare, thereby ending their billing privileges.
-This termination or revocation may take place if CMS determines that the healthcare provider has committed any one of a number of infractions.
-The loss of Medicare billing privileges can have a devastating effect on a healthcare practice, so it critically important to avoid a violation.
-Here, we discuss reasons why a healthcare provider might have billing privileges revoked, and options for Medicare revocation defense.
+The Centers for Medicare and Medicaid Services (CMS) can revoke or terminate a health care provider’s enrollment in Medicare, thereby ending their billing privileges.
+This termination or revocation may take place if CMS determines that the health care provider has committed any one of a number of infractions.
+The loss of Medicare billing privileges can have a devastating effect on a health care practice, so it is critically important to avoid a violation.
+Here, we discuss reasons why a health care provider might have billing privileges revoked and options for Medicare revocation defense.